-At Brown and Sullivan, PLLC, we take pride in a fully prepared client and assure you that you will be informed of and prepared for all court developments, including settlement opportunities, as we take your matter through the litigation process.
-We will inform you of your rights, advise you as to how to proceed with your legal issues and will ascertain the best course to accomplish your objectives.
+At the Law Office of Shannon W. Brown, PLLC, I take pride in a fully prepared client and assure you that you will be informed of and prepared for all court developments, including settlement opportunities, as I take your matter through the litigation process.
+I will inform you of your rights, advise you as to how to proceed with your legal issues and will ascertain the best course to accomplish your objectives.
 It is imperative that you retain a competent and experienced attorney early to ensure the protection of your interests.
-At Brown and Sullivan, PLLC, we will get you through this.
+At the Law Office of Shannon W. Brown, PLLC, I will get you through this.

 A premarital agreement must be in writing and signed by both parties to be enforceable.
 There are content requirements that also must be adhered to for the premarital agreement to be valid.
 Don’t risk your future and your property.